 When do you start receiving SNAP benefits after applying in Tennessee?

-SNAP benefits start based on the date when you submitted your application.
+SNAP benefits start based on the date when you started the application process by submitting your request.
 In most cases, you will receive an approval or denial determination within 30 days.
 If approved, your benefits are backdated to the day that your application was received.

 You can receive TN SNAP assistance more quickly in emergency situations.
 For example, if you have extremely limited income and resources, you may qualify for benefits in as little as seven days.